 Using a Property Expert makes sense

-This month we thought it would be useful to discuss the advantages of paying for good advice and using a property expert.
+We thought it would be useful to discuss the advantages of paying for good advice and using a property expert.
 This doesn’t just refer to our good selves of course, (and you could be forgiven for noticing a vested interest here) but to all manner of professional services out there who can help prevent you from making costly mistakes.

 There is no getting around the fact that you will need to pay to get quality, independent advice from a property expert.
 Why would you try and skimp and save when it comes to making these enormous decisions in life?
+We have never understood this, but then we have that vested interest, don’t we ?

 Using a Property Expert is worth it

-If you have a health issue then you go the doctor or the specialist and you get it sorted, right?
+To us, it’s obvious, if you have a health issue then you go the doctor or the specialist and you get it sorted, right?
 You pay for this.
 You don’t ask your mate at the next BBQ for their opinion and stick with that?
 If you’re building a house you get an architect to draw your plans, a builder to construct, you don’t get out pen and paper and start drawing and laying bricks yourself … right?

 So why is it that so many investors are reluctant to spend money to get genuinely independent advice on how and where to invest substantial amounts of money?
 Where does this reluctance come from?
 So many investors seem quite happy to invest hundreds of thousands of dollars in assets that are intended to secure their financial freedom one day – and yet they won’t pay for qualified, independent advice to get them there.
 They assume that what their aforementioned “mate” at the BBQ bought will also do for them.
 Why would anyone take such a huge risk?